-Non-Hodgkin’s lymphoma (NHL) is a lymphatic system cancer.
-Tumors develop from lymphocytes, a type of white blood cell.
+Non-Hodgkin’s lymphoma (NHL) is a cancer of the lymphatic system.
+It occurs when tumors develop from the lymphocytes.
+A lymphocyte is a type of white blood cell.
 NHL is more common than Hodgkin’s lymphoma.

 Many types of cancers can spread to the lymph nodes.
 However, only cancers that start in the lymph tissue are considered lymphomas.